National Archives of Australia

 Establishment and functions

-The National Archives of Australia Advisory Council is established under subsection 10(1) of the Archives Act 1983.
-The main purpose of the Council is to provide advice to the Minister responsible for the Archives and the Director-General on matters that relate to the Archives.
+The National Archives of Australia Advisory Council (the Council) is established under subsection 10(1) of the Archives Act 1983.
+The main purpose of the Council is to provide advice to the Minister responsible for the National Archives of Australia and the Director-General on matters that relate to the National Archives.

 Under section 11 of the Archives Act, the Council is an advisory body with the following functions:

-- The Council shall furnish advice to the Minister and the Director-General with respect to matters to which the functions of the Archives relate; and
+- The Council shall furnish advice to the Minister and the Director-General with respect to matters to which the functions of the Archives relate.

-- The Minister or the Director-General may refer any matter of the kind referred to in subsection (a) to the Council for advice and the Council may, if it thinks fit, consider and advise the Minister or the Director-General on a matter of that kind of its own motion.
+- The Minister or the Director-General may refer any matter of the kind referred to in subsection (1) (above) to the Council for advice and the Council may, if it thinks fit, consider and advise the Minister or the Director-General on a matter of that kind of its own motion.

 The Archives Act provides for a Council consisting of: